wmbusmeters/wmbusmeters/README.md

 wmbusmeters /dev/ttyUSB0 MyTapWater multical21 12345678 00112233445566778899AABBCCDDEEFF
 ```

-wmbusmeters will detect which kind of dongle is connected to /dev/ttyUSB0.
-It can be either an IMST 871a dongle or an Amber Wireless AMB8465.
-If you have setup the udev rules below, then you can use auto instead of /dev/ttyUSB0.
+wmbusmeters will detect which kind of dongle is connected to
+/dev/ttyUSB0.
+It can be either an IMST 871a dongle or an Amber
+Wireless AMB8465.
+If you have performed `make install` or added the
+udev rules yourself, then you can use auto instead of the exact usb
+device.

 Example output: